Variables and constants in Apps Script

 Variable names cannot contain spaces.

-There are also some best practices that you should consider following when naming variables.
+There are also some best practices that you should consider following when naming variables and constants.

 Pick a name that is meaningful.
 Someone else reading your code should be able to understand the purpose of a variable from its name.
 For example, the name